Building a Composable Storefront: Prerequisites, Setup, and Common Pitfalls

 How Does the Setup Process Work?

-Global e-commerce reached $6.334 trillion in 2024 (eMarketer, 2024).
-Your setup determines how quickly you start capturing that revenue.
+Global e-commerce hit $6.334 trillion in 2024 (eMarketer, 2024).
+Your setup determines how fast you start capturing some of that.

 Step 5: Customise and brand.
 Override default styles, extend components, add custom CMS components, configure the checkout flow.
+This is where it starts feeling like your store instead of a demo.

 What Are the Most Common Setup Mistakes?

 Ignoring lazy loading.
 Review which modules load eagerly versus lazily.
 Checkout modules shouldn’t load on the homepage.
+Prima vista it seems minor, but on mobile it compounds fast.

 How Should You Structure Your Project?